By Ed Staskus

 They never actually get off their NRA-bought-and-paid-for bottoms and buy into 21st century gun control.
 “It’s time for Congress to get off its ass and do something,” said Senator Chris Murphy of Connecticut.
 The chances of that happening are close to ZERO.

 “Sometimes the notion that American society is inherently violent is floated as a reason there’s so much gun violence,” said Barron. ”Or it’s video games or racism or poverty.
 Conservative Christians say Satan is to blame.
-Orange Julius and Congress spearhead the notion that only crazy people are mass murderers.
+Agent Orange and Congress spearhead the notion that only crazy people are mass murderers.
 They propagate it being a nut case problem, not a gun problem.”

 He looked down at his laptop and finished editing his Facebook post.
 When Barron Cannon has a great notion it’s best to wait him out.